 By Jeff Sauve, Associate Archivist

 Center for College History Prof. Judith Cederberg (Mathematics) recently donated several photos from her grandmother Wilda Nelson Ness’s student days, ca. 1910.
-Notice the equipment in the forefront.
 Physical education for women was slow to develop at St. Olaf College.
 During the 1880s, lawn games such as croquet were the norm.
 By 1910, women students were fielding a basketball team.

 Early recollections are recorded in Elise Kittelsby Ytterboe’s memoirs [wife of Prof. H.T.
 Ytterboe].
 She was a pioneer in the school’s development and one of the college’s most visible supporters.
 Her memoirs are rich in detail and understanding of an era beset with struggle and perseverance.
 Many have read her account of the James Gang and their attempted 1876 robbery in Northfield, but very few have read what she endured when the women students undertook a training class in physical education, ca. 1890: